jmd-dk/concept/concept/docs/parameters/parameters.rst

 which directs CO\ *N*\ CEPT to dump power spectra in a subdirectory with the same name as the parameter file, within the dedicated ``output`` directory as specified in the ``.paths`` file.
-Here, ``basename`` is really ``os.basename``, which again is made available without the need for an explicit ``import``.
+Here, ``basename`` is really ``os.path.basename``, which again is made available without the need for an explicit ``import``.